What are the best London museum tours?

 Tate Britain

-A great place for art lovers, dedicated to British art.
+Tate Britain is a great place for art lovers, dedicated to British art.
 I’ve been there many times and each time I discover something new.

 The collection spans several centuries and includes famous works by JMW Turner, David Hockney, Francis Bacon, and many other great artists.